miguelcobain/ember-paper/README.md

 }
 ```

-We also need to allow `data:` in `img-src` because of a [current hack](https://github.com/miguelcobain/ember-paper/blob/master/app%2Fstyles%2Fpaper-button.scss) in paper-button.
+We also need to allow `data:` in `img-src` because of a [current hack](https://github.com/angular/material/blob/v1.1.4/src/components/button/button.scss#L123) in paper-button styles.

 You can find out more information on the CSP addon page [here](https://github.com/rwjblue/ember-cli-content-security-policy#ember-cli-content-security-policy).